Loretta LOU 盧凝德

-(Under contract) ‘From Hygienic Modernity to Green Modernity?
-Two Modes of Modern Living in Contemporary Hong Kong’, in Modern Living in Asia 1945-1990, edited by Yunah Lee and Megha Rajguru, London: Bloomsbury Publishing.
+(Forthcoming, 2020) ‘From Hygienic Modernity to Green Modernity: Two Modes of Modern Living in Hong Kong Since the 1970s’, in Modern Living in Asia 1945-1990, edited by Yunah Lee and Megha Rajguru, London: Bloomsbury Publishing.

 2018 Review of 'Transforming Patriarchy: Chinese Families in the Twenty-First Century' (2016), edited by Gonçalo Santos and Stevan Harrell, in The China Quarterly, volume 233, pp.258-260.